 It is far more than that.
 No wonder the Bahá’ís are enlisting under the banners of Bahá’u’lláh as pioneers and teachers and speeding out into all corners of the earth.
 How can they not be thrilled?

-The Bahá’í Writings state further that through the heroic and courageous actions of these pioneers
+The Bahá’í Writings state further that through the heroic and courageous actions of these pioneers:

 “the throne of the Kingdom of God will, in the plenitude of its majesty and glory, be firmly established.”